 Our love of the Russian classics means we often overlook the wealth of contemporary fiction available in English, from crime to science fiction, from all parts of the Russian-speaking world.
-Authors Alisa Ganieva, Boris Akunin, Andrei Kurkov and Zinovy Zinik discuss and read from their work, with Rosie Goldsmith.
+Authors Alisa Ganieva, Boris Akunin, Andrey Kurkov and Zinovy Zinik discuss and read from their work, with Rosie Goldsmith.

 Alisa Ganieva is a young writer from the Caucasus who has won many of Russia’s top literary prizes for her short stories, essays and novels.
 Her novels Holiday Mountain and Bride and Groom and her collection Salam, Dalgat! have been translated into several languages.